 Sony a7 III Features

-The resolution of the Alpha A7 III remains the same as that of the Alpha A7 II at 24.2 megapixels (MP), since Sony has not been persuaded to raise it.
+The resolution of the Alpha A7 III remains the same as that of the Alpha A7 II at 24.2 megapixels (MP) since Sony has not been persuaded to raise it.
 With an extended ISO ceiling of 204,800 (the same as the Alpha A9), it is three stops better than the A7 II’s limit of 25,600.
 However, the sensor is entirely new and features a back-illuminated design.
-This, combined with the latest BIONZ X image processor, sees the sensitivity range greatly improved over the older model.
+This, combined with the latest BIONZ X image processor, greatly improves the sensitivity range over the older model.
 Additionally, Sony claims it has reached a dynamic range of 15 stops with 14-bit raw data.

 Although the electronic viewfinder (EVF) on the Alpha A7 III does not receive an increase in resolution to match the A7R III’s 3.8 million dots, the EVF on the Alpha A7 III does receive a slight increase in magnification factor, going from 0.71x to 0.78x, which is an improvement over the older model.